dh-giang-vu/LO/GDD.md

   <img src="./GDDImages/mainUI.png" width="600"/>
 </div>

-Upon hovering the cursor over an interactable, or staying near it...(continue)
+While standing near the interactable object, the pop-up guide show what the player can do.
 <div align="center">
   <img src="./GDDImages/interactableUI.png" width="600"/>
 </div>

 ### Crafting UI

-Upon opening the crafting menu, the player can choose which items to craft, items in which the player do not have enough resources to aquire will be greyed out.
-The player can select the **Buildings** button to switch to crafting/building buildings, and the same goes for the **Decorations** button(Not shown in concept image).
+Upon opening the crafting menu, the player can choose which items to craft.
+The player can click the arrow to change to the **Buildings** tab to craft buildings, and the same goes for the **Decorations** tab.
 The crafting menu would display the discription including stats and effects of the item, along with the materials required to craft it.
 <div align="center">
   <img src="./GDDImages/craftingUI.png" width="600"/>
 </div>
-Clicking on an item in which Adam has sufficient resource for will prompt the crafting menu to disappear and the player will be able to place that item on the map.
+Clicking on an item in which the player has sufficient resource for will prompt the crafting menu to disappear and the player will be able to place that item on the map.
+If the resources are not enough to craft, there will be a pop-up message notice the player.
 <div align="center">
   <img src="./GDDImages/placeItemUI.png" width="600"/>
 </div>
 When this happens, the chosen item will follow the player's cursor and has a shade of blue, allowing the him to place it wherever he can hover his cursor to.
-Only upon placing the item successfully would the resources be taken from Adam's inventory.
+However, if it has a shade of red, it means that he cannot place the item there.

 ## Levels and World Design 🌏